ED-IP/Milestone-4-project/README.md

     - In the Log In area the user have to provide a valid (already registered) Username and Password
     - Link to recover password

 - __User Profile__

     - Previous orders history
     - Possibility of update user details
+    - Contact form to ask question to site staff

 - __Product Detail__

-    - It's possible to add to bag the product
+    - It's possible to add the product to the bag
+    - A button to return to main store
     - Open the image of the product in a dedicated tab

 ### Features to add

 - __Log In page__

-    - There is a link to the Register page in case that the user wants to register.
+    - A link to the Register page in case that the user wants to register.

 - __Product Detail__